 The TMDL relationship is a factor of both the loading rate of the pollutant to the waterbody and the amount of pollutant the waterbody can assimilate and still attain water quality standards.
 Water quality standards often vary based on seasonal considerations.
 Therefore, it is appropriate that the TMDL analysis consider seasonal variations, such as critical flow periods (high flow, low flow), when establishing TMDLs, targets, and allocations.
-Review Elements: The statute and regulations require that a TMDL be established with consideration of seasonal variations.
+Review Elements: ∑ The statute and regulations require that a TMDL be established with consideration of seasonal variations.
 The TMDL must describe the method chosen for including seasonal variability as a factor.
-(CWA §303(d)(1)(C), 40 C.F.R. §130.7(c)(1)). • • • • • • • • • • • • • • • • • • • • Recommendation: ☐ Approve ☐ Partial Approval ☐ Disapprove ☐ Insufficient Information Summary : By using the load duration curve approach to develop the TMDL allocations seasonal variability in fecal coliform loads are taken into account.
+(CWA §303(d)(1)(C), 40 C.F.R. §130.7(c)(1)).
+Recommendation: Approve Partial Approval Disapprove Insufficient Information Summary : By using the load duration curve approach to develop the TMDL allocations, seasonal variability in E. coli loads were taken into account.
 The highest steam flows typically occur during late spring, and the lowest stream flows typically occur during the winter months.
-The TMDL also considers seasonality because the fecal coliform criteria are in effect from May 1 to September 30, as defined by the recreation season in North Dakota.
-J. S. S. S. S. P. S. M. S. Comments: No comments.
+The TMDLs also consider seasonality because the E. coli criteria are in effect from May 1 to September 30, as defined by the recreation season in North Dakota.
+Comments: None.